joaobaptista03/joaobaptista03/README.md

 **Currently Studying Computer Science and Engineering at Universidade do Minho!**

-**I have worked in multiple projects, using languages like C, C#, Java, Haskell and Python.
-I've learned MATLAB, SQL, HTML and CSS as well, but I am more used to Software Programming.**
+**I have worked in multiple projects, using languages like C, C#, Java, Python and Haskell.
+I've learned HTML, CSS, JS (and Node), SQL and MATLAB as well, but I am more used to Software Programming.**

 **All the repositories started with "UMinho" are projects developed in the course.**
 <br><br>